rjw57/divf-conference-git-talk/talk.rst

 correctly from the start.
 This means I want to replay history starting from three commits back and to merge the rename commit into the original one.
 This is where the rebase command is most useful.

-The '-i' option to rebase says that you want to rebase interactively.
+The `-i` option to rebase says that you want to rebase interactively.
 This means that you want to specify both the order of the commits to replay and, optionally, any actions you want to do on them.
 Let's merge the renaming commit into the previous one.